 Tricia Sheets, Director of Administration, works on policy, water quality programs, and oversees CRS’s financial and personnel management systems.
 From 1994 to 2000, she served on the Federal Advisory Committee in Washington D.C. as a member of the Public Health/Environmental caucus advising the Clinton Administration on sanitary sewer overflow problems.
 She also served as the CRS representative on Jefferson County’s Environmental Services Advisory Committee.
 She leads all work related to the County sewer program and investigates point source pollution problems in the field and through document research.
 Tricia joined the staff of the Cahaba River Society in 1991.
 Before working in the conservation field, she worked in management at a Southeastern bank and holds a Bachelor of Science degree in Business Administration.

 Gordon Black, Education Director, leads the Shane Hulsey CLEAN Program of river field trips for youth.
 Gordon has a national reputation as a teacher and respected practitioner of paddle-sports.
 He teaches and certifies instructors in canoeing, kayaking and swift-water rescue, with 48 years of experience in canoes.
 He worked for 16 years as an instructor, guide, and Head of Instruction (7 years) at the Nantahala Outdoor Center, was the American Canoe Association’s national Director of Safety Education and Instruction, and has conducted boating safety trainings in partnership with the U.S. Coast Guard, U.S. Army Corps of Engineers, Boy Scouts of America, Girl Scouts of the USA, and numerous other national programs.
 Through the science-based CLEAN trips, and the paddle-sport oriented Camp Cahaba program Gordon has introduced well over six thousand local youth to the Cahaba River during the last four years.

-La’Tanya Scott, CRS Environmental Educator, holds a degree in Environmental Education from Miles College.
+La’Tanya Scott, CRS Environmental Educator, holds a degree in Environmental Science from Miles College.
 Her intense interest in the Cahaba River, her skills and knowledge, and especially her boundless enthusiasm will help many additional area students understand the importance, and the wonders, of the Cahaba River.